leorawe/inventorydemo/README.md

-### About this Demo Repository for Demonstrating Algolia Search.
+# About this Demo of Algolia Search.

 ## Demo Search module.
 Demo Search (demo_search) is a custom Drupal module to show Algolia search on a website.
 You would have to tweak the module to get it to work for your site.
 You would also need to sign up for an Algolia account.